Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Summary

 We measure in \sct\ref{sct-model-photo} the systematic differences between adaptive aperture, single-S\'ersic, and bulge-disc magnitudes.
 We calculate median VIS offsets between the models and aperture magnitudes of 0.04 mag for the single-S\'ersic profile and 0.07 mag for the bulge-disc decomposition, because the bulge-disc decomposition better models simultaneously the central bulge peak and the disc extension when there is a significant bulge.
 In contrast, model magnitudes of galaxies with negligible bulge components benefit from the free index of the single-S\'ersic parameter.
 We also show that these model-aperture magnitude offsets depend on the morphology of galaxies and steadily increase with the index of the single-S\'ersic model and $B/T$ of the bulge-disc decomposition, from $-0.08$ to 0.01 mag for $B/T$ values from 0.001 to 1 (and with \rms dispersions increasing from 0.05 to 0.15 mag).
-Moreover, we show that the offsets between the two types of model magnitudes can be parametrized linearly by the deviation from the relation between the single-S\'ersic index and $B/T$.
+Moreover, we show that the offsets between the two types of model magnitudes can be parametrised linearly by the deviation from the relation between the single-S\'ersic index and $B/T$.

-One important result of the bulge-disc decompositions performed on the ERO-Perseus field galaxies (see \sct\ref{sct-bulge-disk-color}) is that the median \chg{$\IE-\JE$}{$M_g - M_i$ rest-frame} colour of the significant disc components is \chg{$0.75\pm0.01$}{$0.64\pm0.01$}, whereas the significant bulges have a redder median colour of \chg{$1.16\pm0.02$}{$0.98\pm0.02$} (significant meaning a component enclosing more than 10\% of the total galaxy light).
-Using the standard errors, this colour difference is significant at the \chg{$11\sigma$}{$17\sigma$} level. \chg{This is consistent with the actual median $\IE-\JE$ colour difference of each galaxy's bulge and disc of $0.37\pm0.03$ for disc-dominated galaxies ($0.1\le B/T\le0.5$), that is having redder bulges than discs at the $8.8\sigma$ level.
-In contrast, the bulge-dominated galaxies ($0.5\le B/T\le0.9$) have a null median colour difference $0.00\pm0.05$ between their bulges and discs.
-The dispersions in these colours are large, in part due to the fact that these are observed colours of galaxies within a range of redshifts, and dependent on the quality of the fits.}{The bulge-disc $M_g - M_i$ colour difference is the strongest for small bulges ($B/T < 0.05$), and decreases progressively with increasing $B/T$ to reach similar colours of bulges and disks for bulge-dominated galaxies ($B/T > 0.5$).}
+One important result of the bulge-disc decompositions performed on the ERO-Perseus field galaxies (see \sct\ref{sct-bulge-disk-color}) is that the median $M_g - M_i$ rest-frame colour of the significant disc components is $0.64\pm0.01$, whereas the significant bulges have a redder median colour of $0.98\pm0.02$ (significant meaning a component enclosing more than 10\% of the total galaxy light).
+Using the standard errors, this colour difference is significant at the $17\sigma$ level.
+The bulge-disc $M_g - M_i$ colour difference is the strongest for small bulges ($B/T < 0.05$), and decreases progressively with increasing $B/T$ to reach similar colours of bulges and discs for bulge-dominated galaxies ($B/T > 0.5$).

 Finally, by comparing the effective radii of the single-S\'ersic fits in the VIS and NISP bands, we report in \sct\ref{sct-bulge-disk-gradient} on systematic offsets from unity in their ratios at the 7 to 13\% level between VIS and each of the NISP bands (with percent level uncertainties on these values), and at the 3 to 6\% level among the NISP bands.
 These effective radii offsets are interpreted as colour gradients in the modelled galaxies, and they increase with the index of the single-S\'ersic profile, which is likely due in part to the bulge-disc colour difference, and to the increase in the $B/T$ ratio with S\'ersic index.
 Larger S\'ersic indices, hence steeper profiles, are also detected in redder bands.
 Remarkably, when separating the bulge and disc components, these band-to-band gradients remain in the disc models at the 5 to 10\% level.
 They are undetectable in the bulge models.